 Our experience working with many different organization has shown that building a cloud foundation with a clear focus on the desired experience for application teams is the most successful tactic.

 We find focusing on clearly defined use cases helps align stakeholders more quickly (see the Functional Pillars in Why Build a Cloud Foundation for an overview of stakeholders) and accelerates decision making.
 This approach also helps deliver business value early in the cloud journey.

 💡 You can find more information of this approach in the Ultimate Landing Zone Guide.

 📌 Build cloud capabilities across all pillars evenly, progressing from essential to more advanced capabilities.

 Cloud Foundation teams that have strong stakeholder alignment for all functional pillars, can implement capability building bocks evenly across all pillars.

-The Cloud Foundation Maturity model can help practioners identify the relevant capabilities in each pillar based on the Journey Stage (see What is a Building Block).
+The Cloud Foundation Maturity model can help practitioners identify the relevant capabilities in each pillar based on the Journey Stage (see What is a Capability).
 Cloud Foundation teams can use the journey stage to derive a recommended implementation order of capabilities.

 Advantages and Disadvantages

 The advantage of this approach is that the team can consider interdependencies between capabilities in different pillars (e.g. from Tenant Provisioning to the Identity and Access Management Alignment) already in the earliest design stages.
 This means that the cloud adoption experience for application teams is considered end-to-end from the start.
 Cloud Foundation teams can therefore avoid pitfalls like introducing media breaks and unnecessary manual handovers between process steps.